jimthematrix/pet-dvp/atomic-settlement.md

 If the commitments are based on hashes, no operations can be performed on the commitments during state transition.
 The smart contract must completely rely on a ZKP submitted by the transaction sender to verify if the state transitions are proposed correctly, obeying all spending rules such as mass conservation and entitlement.

+Due to the disjoint nature of the commiments, the state model is inevitablely **UTXO** (Unspent Transaction Output) based.
+This model has the advantage of supporting parallel processing, where the same spending account can submit many transactions simultaneously, each consuming a different collection of the account's UTXOs.
+This means these tokens do not suffer from the concurrent spending limits as the tokens based on homomorphic commitments do.

 Many privacy tokens fit in this category, including:
 - Zcash
 - Railgun